🥇

 npm run dev

-If all goes well, you should see a screen like the following:
+If everything is configured correctly, you should see the following:

 That's it!
 You created your first browser extension that searches on GitHub!

-Update the service_worker.js file to fetch suggestions from GitHub and display them as you type.
+Update service_worker.js to fetch GitHub suggestions and display them while typing.

 // Create a debounce function to avoid excessive